-- 5. Full details regarding the grounds for appeal and copies of all supporting documents. - 6.
+Student Academic Appeals Committee supporting documents.

+f.
 The signature of the appellant.
 If the appeal is being sent by email, it must be sent as a PDF attachment and contain the appellant's signature.

 9.3.9 Time Limits

 Time limits for submitting appeals under the Student Appeals Procedures are mandatory and must be adhered to.
 Failure by an Appellant to submit an appeal within the time limits set out therein shall result in the Appellant forfeiting the right to appeal.
 The Chair of the Student Academic Appeals Committee, the Dean (or designates), or the Department Head (or designates) may, in their sole discretion, extend the time limit for the processing of an appeal of an Appellant where they consider an extension appropriate under the circumstances.